 Hope You will enjoy this one valuable and fun web site.

 The history lesson is behind us.
-As a web designer or even more as freelancer you have to do a lot of social networking to higher your chances of success.
+As a web designer or even more as a freelancer you have to do a lot of social networking to increase your chances of success.
 Learn how in the next and few following chapters.

 How To Grow as a Designer by Building Your Own Network